 Feedback from entrants.

-Successful venues will be notified before the middle of December of the previous Championship year and have 10 days to confirm acceptance.
+Successful venues will be notified before the end of November of the previous Championship year and have 10 days to confirm acceptance.

 Unsuccessful venues will be ranked with the highest ranking deemed a standby venue and so on.